 You don’t have to be obese or face health issues to lament not taking better care of your body.
 Packing on a few extra pounds becomes a harder process to reverse with age and a slowing metabolism.
 This can take a toll on body image and self-esteem.

 If you are a woman – particularly if you’re a mom – you may have put such emphasis on taking care of your family that you lost sight of your own sense of self.
 After putting your own needs on the back burner for so many years, one of your biggest regrets may present itself as panic as you approach the empty-nest stage.

 Reformed addicts are quick to identify their substance abuse as one of their worst regrets in life.
 Perhaps you wish you could un-do damages to relationships or regain the time you lost while you struggled with addiction.
 Once on the other side of the addiction fence, it’s easy to say “I wish I had quit sooner,” regretting ever smoking your first cigarette, popping your first pill or having that first drink.

 Block off “me” time, even if it feels selfish.
 Develop healthy eating and exercise habits that are sustainable so you’ll stick with them.
-It may feel like it’s too hard to eat right or incorporate activity into every day, but keep in mind that success comes from the collective impact of all of the small things you do in a day, not just one big thing.
-So give yourself credit for everything – big and small – that you do well.
-And while the rewards may not be immediate, they will be well worth it.
+It may feel like it’s too hard to eat right or incorporate activity into every day, but keep in mind that success comes from the collective impact of all of the small things you do over time.
+So, give yourself credit for putting forth the effort – and for incremental progress.

 USE YOUR BIGGEST REGRETS AS TOOLS FOR SELF-IMPROVEMENT